BenShigeruClark/expensify-app/README.md

 For future additional Expensify Changes
 1. Add confirmation modal when removing expense
 2. Show number of hidden expenses in /dahsboard summary
-3. Add support for another socail login system (Github, Facebook, Twitter)
+3. Add support for another social login system (Github, Facebook, Twitter)
 4. Buy a custom domain and configure it with Heroku (or use subdomain on domain you own)